department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/product/my-va-redirect-transition-proposal.md

-# Proposal for evaluating the redirect from the logged-out homepage to My VA after login
+# Proposal for evaluating the redirect from the homepage to My VA after login

 ## Plan overview